Pwd9000-ML/blog-devto/posts/Powershell-Using-Parameter-Sets/Powershell-Using-Parameter-Sets.md

 [CmdletBinding(SupportsShouldProcess, DefaultParameterSetName="Default")]
 ```

-By declaring a default parameter set name on our `CmdletBinding` will set all of our parameters defined under the `default` set.
+By declaring a default parameter set name on our `[CmdletBinding()]` will set all of our parameters defined under the `Default` set.
 What we will do next is define which parameters needs to be presented if the parameter switch `$A` is used.
 We do not want to present parameters from switch `$B` in this case.
 We will do this by defining a new parameter set name and grouping the parameters we want to be part of that particular set.

 ```txt
 // code/demo-function.ps1#L8-L13